Also see Diseases of the Peripheral Nerve and Neuromuscular Junction.

 Inherited polyneuropathy of Leonberger dogs is a distal neuropathy, with an age of onset of 1–9 yr in Leonberger dogs.
 Clinical signs include weakness, exercise intolerance, change in bark, and dyspnea.
 Pedigree analysis suggests an X-linked inheritance.

-Musladin-Lueke syndrome is a newly recognized connective tissue disorder affecting muscles, bone, heart, and skin.
+Musladin-Lueke syndrome is a connective tissue disorder affecting muscles, bone, heart, and skin.
 Clinical signs most prominently reflect muscle fibrosis and contractures.
 The resulting posture is that of the animal walking on its “tip-toes.”
 This is an inherited recessive disorder, reported in Beagles, for which the genetic mutation has been identified.
-Clinical signs of the abnormal posture are present shortly after birth.
+The abnormal posture is present shortly after birth.
 Other clinical signs include thickened cartilage of the ear and wide-set eyes.
-Seizures may occur concurrently in some cases.
-It is not yet known if the seizures are related to the primary disorder or are a concurrent disorder.
+Seizures may occur concurrently.
+It is not yet known whether the seizures are related to the primary disorder or are a concurrent disorder.
 There is no treatment.
-The human counterpart to this disease is progressive and frequently fatal; however, based on current information, the disease appears to stabilize in dogs.
+The human counterpart to this disease is progressive and frequently fatal; however, the disease appears to stabilize in dogs.

 Congenital myasthenia gravis (autosomal recessive) has been described in Parson Russell Terrier, Smooth-haired Fox Terrier, and Springer Spaniel puppies.
 It is due to either a deficiency or dysfunction of the acetylcholine receptor, and there is none of the circulating antireceptor antibody seen in the more common acquired form of the disease.
 Clinical signs usually start at 5–10 wk of age.
 The characteristic finding is an exercise-induced weakness, often associated with megaesophagus.
 The prognosis is more guarded than in acquired myasthenia gravis.
 The congenital disease has also been described in cats.
 A presynaptic form is seen in 12- to 16-wk-old Gammel Dansk Hønsehund dogs (autosomal recessive).
 Treatment consists of anticholinesterase drugs.